Drum998/salon-ese/prompt.md

 ---

-## 🚦 Current Status (as of v1.2.0) - COMPLETE & PRODUCTION READY
+## 🚦 Current Status (as of v1.3.0) - COMPLETE & PRODUCTION READY
 - **All major service and stylist timing features are implemented and documented.**
 - **Stylist-service associations are now implemented and functional.**
 - **Custom waiting time for stylist timings is now implemented and functional.**
+- **Stylist calendar view toggle is now implemented and functional.**
 - **Database schema is up to date** (run migration scripts after pulling latest code).
-- **UI/UX for service, stylist timing, stylist association, and custom waiting time management is live.**
+- **UI/UX for service, stylist timing, stylist association, custom waiting time, and calendar view management is live.**
 - **Multi-service booking with stylist restrictions and custom timing is working and tested.**
+- **Enhanced calendar interface with single-click view switching is working and tested.**
 - **Documentation is current and comprehensive.**
 - **All migration scripts are tested and working.**
 - **Form validation issues have been resolved.**